mayurak47/DSTN_Assignment1/Group 1/README.txt

  Input and output files :

 1. input.txt : It contains the number of processes and the names of all processes.
-2. output.txt : It contains the output of the simulation.
+2. output_rates.txt and output_times.txt : It contains the output of the simulation.
 The details in the output file is given below.
 3. APSI.txt, CC1.txt, LI.txt, M88KSIM.txt, VORTEX.txt : The process files.
 These files contains the virtual addresses accessed by the process.